 These sections are often called “other people viewed”, “you might also like”, and “products frequently bought together.”
-If you don’t have data to base your product selection on, include other products with the same design, or offer alternative designs for the same item.
+If you don’t have data to base your product selection on, offer alternative designs for the same item, or include other products with the same design.
+Pair up expensive products with something more affordable, for example, a $25 t-shirt with a $5 sticker.

 Research shows that shoppers find user-generated content the most authentic type of promotion.
 So let your customers tell your story—it’ll help future buyers develop trust in your brand.

 Online reviews are the word-of-mouth referrals of the digital age, so products with reviews are more likely to convince customers to buy them than products without any.
 They can also persuade them to go for the more expensive, premium products, as long as these items are recommended by other customers.

 If you’re just starting out and don’t have any reviews to show, don’t worry.
 We can teach you how to get more product reviews for your online store.

 Here are other kinds of social proof you can share:

 Emphasize the products and designs you want your customers to fall in love with.
 We suggest focusing on your bestsellers and new arrivals.

 Whether you use a print-on-demand service or are warehousing your products, you can offer limited product drops.
 They’re exclusive by definition and capitalize on your customers’ fear of missing out.

 Then there are limited-time offers.
 They increase the sense of urgency, and make store visitors see the product as an exclusive item.
 These offers are a great tool for making sure your customers return to your store for fresh deals.

 Start with the key elements of your store: your homepage, product page, and shopping cart.